 How do I start(up)?

-Write it down — think about what kind of culture you want for your organization, and write down a set of cultural principles and company values you want to aspire to for your employees, customers and partners.
+Think about what kind of culture you want for your organization, and write down a set of cultural principles and company values you want to aspire to for your employees, customers, and partners.

 Chris Dowling VP of Product, DgDean